Privacy Policy

 Our Obligations

-According to Articles 24 to 28 of the Personal Data Protection Law 91/2025/QH15, as the data controller, we have the following obligations:1.
-Implement measures to protect data subjects' rightsWe commit to respecting and protecting your lawful rights throughout the personal data processing.2.
-Establish a mechanism to receive and process data subject requestsWe have set up a clear procedure to receive, handle, and respond to requests concerning your personal data.3.
-Maintain a record of personal data processing activitiesWe keep a complete record of personal data processing activities as required by law.4.
-Conduct data protection impact assessments when necessaryBefore carrying out high‑risk data processing activities, we conduct impact assessments to identify and mitigate risks.5.
-Implement control and monitoring of data processing activitiesWe apply strict control and monitoring measures to ensure compliance with personal data protection legislation.6.
+Pursuant to Articles 24 to 28 of the Personal Data Protection Law No. 91/2025/QH15, as a data controller, we have the following obligations:1.
+Implement measures to protect data subject rightsWe are committed to respecting and safeguarding your lawful rights throughout the personal data processing.2.
+Establish mechanisms for receiving and handling data subject requestsWe have established clear procedures to receive, process, and respond to requests concerning your personal data.3.
+Maintain records of personal data processing activitiesWe maintain comprehensive records of personal data processing activities as required by law.4.
+Conduct data protection impact assessments when necessaryBefore undertaking high‑risk data processing activities, we conduct impact assessments to identify and mitigate risks.5.
+Implement controls and monitoring of data processing activitiesWe apply strict control and monitoring measures to ensure compliance with personal data protection laws.6.
 Apply appropriate personal data protection measuresWe employ suitable technical and organizational measures to protect personal data (encryption, access controls, monitoring, backup, periodic risk assessments, etc.).

 8. Retention Period

 We retain personal data for as long as necessary to fulfil the purposes described or as required by law.
-The retention periods for each data type are as follows:
+The retention periods for each data category are as follows:

 Retention periods by data type: